Riccardo Brugnara

-Riccardo Brugnara (born 26 December 1993 in Mantua, Lombardy) is an Italian prop who plays for Rugby Calvisano in the Italian Top12, previously he played for Leicester Tigers in the Premiership and has played on loan for Doncaster in the Championship.
+Riccardo Brugnara (born 26 December 1993 in Mantua, Lombardy) is an Italian prop who plays for Valorugby Emilia in the Italian Serie A Elite, previously he played for Leicester Tigers in the Premiership and has played on loan for Doncaster in the Championship.

 Brugnara joined Tigers' Academy after attending a rugby course run by Bob Dwyer in his native Italy.